cortoproject/corto/README.md

 The `corto build` tool is a front-end for the rake-based buildsystem.
 The buildsystem automates many tasks like code generation, dependencies between packages and installation of binaries.

 ## Creating a project
-Before you try out these examples, make sure to have both corto and the development packages installed.
 To create a new project, use the following command:
 ```
 corto create MyApp
 ```